Sultanow/pythagorean/cpp/README.md

 ./prog --limit=2**36 --mblock=2**25 --first_begin=0*2**34+1 --first_end=1*2**34
 ```

 In order to lower the size of output files, we have to reduce the `MBLOCK` parameter (e.g. from `2^26` to `2^25`, which will make output files two times smaller).
-Both, file size and memory usage are only influenced by `MBLOCK` parameter.
+Both, file size and memory usage are only influenced by the `MBLOCK` parameter.
 The computational time is influnced only by the `first_begin` and `first_end` parameter.
 Using higher `limit` values will cause us to use shorter intervals.
 Thus the `limit` parameter influences computational time (indirectly) as well.

 ## Compiling and running under Windows